publitas/docs/source/viewer-message-api.md

 ```

 The code injection tool in the [Publitas CMS](revolution.publitas.com) lets you add custom HTML tags into the header of a publication.
 Use a `<script>` tag to include custom javacsript code.
-The viewer will post messages to its window, so we can listen to to events using `window.addEventListener`
+The viewer will post messages to its window, so we can listen to events using `window.addEventListener`

 ### In Your Own Website